LLM-Based Agentic Negotiation for 6G: Addressing Uncertainty Neglect and Tail-Event Risk: Experimental Results

 \subsection{Analysis of Energy Saving}

-SLA compliance is not the only objective; agents also attempt to save resources by minimizing bandwidth, which translates to energy savings.
-Figure~\ref{fig:energy_cdf} reveals the trade-off inherent in the two strategies.
-The Energy Saving CDF for the \textbf{Unbiased (risk-aware)} agent (orange line) is clearly shifted to the left of the \textbf{Biased (Neglect)} agent (blue line).
-This indicates that the risk-aware agent consistently achieves lower energy savings.
-For example, the median energy saving for the unbiased agent is approximately 17\%, while the biased agent achieves a higher median saving of approximately 27\%.
-This result is not a failure, but rather the expected, rational cost of reliability.
-The unbiased agent buys its robust SLA compliance (Figure~\ref{fig:latency_cdf}) by being more conservative.
-It purposefully allocates a statistically-grounded bandwidth buffer to protect against tail risk and model uncertainty (Epistemic Confidence).
-This larger buffer consumes more power, thus reducing the total energy saved.
-The biased agent, in contrast, creates a \emph{false economy}.
-It appears more efficient by saving more energy, but it does so only because it is blind to the tail risk that ultimately causes it to fail its primary objective of SLA compliance.
+SLA compliance is not the only objective; agents also attempt to minimize resource footprints to yield energy savings.
+Figure~\ref{fig:energy_cdf} reveals the empirical trade-off inherent in the two strategies.
+The Energy Saving CDF for the \textbf{Unbiased (Risk-Aware)} agent (orange solid line) is visibly shifted to the left of the \textbf{Biased (Neglect)} agent (blue dotted line).
+The risk-aware agent consistently achieves lower energy savings, predominantly clustered between 2\% and 15\%.
+In stark contrast, the biased agent aggressively pursues savings, clustering closely between 26\% and 30\%.

+This divergence is not a failure of the risk-aware model; it is the mathematically rational cost of reliability.
+The unbiased agent actively buys its robust SLA compliance (Figure~\ref{fig:latency_cdf}) by refusing to over-optimize.
+It purposefully holds a statistically grounded bandwidth and CPU buffer to protect against tail risk fluctuations and epistemic uncertainty.
+The biased agent operates on a \emph{false economy}: it appears more energy-efficient on average, but achieves this exclusively by operating dangerously close to the failure boundary, remaining entirely blind to the stochastic spikes that ultimately cause it to fail its primary operational objective.